themaither/vtc-print/README.md

 # vtc::Print
 ## Print and Logging utility for better c++ experience
-This package provides ~~vtc::Print~~ function that prints stuff in beautiful, formated way (currently not🥸).
+This package provides `vtc::Print` function that prints stuff in beautiful, formated way.